morden35/openstates-scrapers/README.md

 ## How to run

-First, clone the scraper repository. \
+First, clone the scraper repository: \
 `$ git clone git@github.com:morden35/openstates-scrapers.git`

-In order to run the Illlinois people scraper, run the following: \
+In order to run the Illinois people scraper, run the following: \
 `$ poetry run spatula scrape scrapers_next.il.people`

 For more information on the structure of this repository, see the [openstates documentation](https://docs.openstates.org/contributing/scrapers/).